matheuspoleza/hurry/README.md

 # hurry
-> A flexible and quickly Python Micro Web Framework.
-Inspired in ExpressJS
+> A flexible and quickly Python Micro Web Framework

 ### Status
 Work in progress